codacy/docs/docs/faq/repositories/how-do-i-programmatically-add-repositories-to-codacy.md

     !!! important
         **If you are using GitLab** you must specify the full group path and the repository using the format `<group>/<subgroup-1>/.../<subgroup-N>/<repository>`.

+!!! warning
+    Currently, Codacy does not provide API endpoints to automate other parts of setting up new repositories, such as configuring the repository settings or the enabled code patterns.

 ## Example: Adding all repositories in a GitHub organization

-The Bash script below adds all repositories in a GitHub Cloud organization to Codacy.
+The following Bash script adds all repositories in a GitHub Cloud organization to Codacy.

-1. Defines a GitHub [personal access token](https://github.com/settings/tokens), the GitHub organization name, and a [Codacy API token](../../related-tools/api-tokens.md).
-1. Calls the GitHub API to [obtain the list of all repositories](https://docs.github.com/en/rest/reference/repos) in the defined organization.
-1. Uses [jq](https://github.com/stedolan/jq) to return the value of `full_name` for each repository obtained in the JSON response.
-The `full_name` already includes the organization and repository names using the format `<organization>/<repository>`.
-1. For each repository, calls the Codacy API endpoint to add a new repository specifying `gh` as the Git provider and the value of `full_name` as the full path of the repository.

 ```bash
 #!/bin/bash